Outlanders (manga): OVA

 The Outlanders anime OVA adaptation from Tatsunoko Production was released in Japan on VHS, Betamax, and LaserDisc on December 16, 1986.
 The English OVA from Dark Image Entertainment was released on VHS in North America on September 1, 1993.
 CPM released a 20th anniversary edition DVD of the second English dub under its US Manga Corps label on February 7, 2006.

 Music

 The soundtrack for the anime OVA was released by Victor Musical Industries on CD, cassette, and vinyl on November 21, 1986.
 It featured 19 tracks including two vocal songs: "Sutekina Koto ni Shimasen ka" (ステキなことにしませんか, Something Wonderful) performed by N&M and "Hoshi no Hitomi" (星の瞳, Starry Eyes) performed by NA'MON.
 Victor released the two songs as a vinyl single that same year.

 Video game

-An Outlanders video game was developed and published by Victor for the Nintendo Famicom in Japan on December 4, 1987.
+An Outlanders video game was developed by Micronics and published by Victor for the Nintendo Famicom in Japan on December 4, 1987.
 It is an action role-playing game in which the player takes control of the protagonist Tetsuya on a mission to rescue Princess Kahm.
 It has received poor review scores.
 A version for the NEC PC-8801 was developed by Cross Media Soft and was released by Victor in April 1988.